zloomas/zloomas/README.md

 target Pokémon.
-- I've played at least one game from every generation of the series, but I'm an old man so I don't really know any Pokémon after about Generation 4 (there are currently 8 generations, with a 9th supposedly on the way at the end of 2022).
+- I've played at least one game from every generation of the series, but I'm an old man so I don't really know any Pokémon after about Generation 4 (there are currently 9 generations).
 - It was driving me crazy to feel like I could never get the target Pokémon if it came from Gen 5+, so I wanted to build an automated player to supplement the gaps in my knowledge.